Skip to content

 } finally {

-// Uncomment the line below to prevent the leak:
+// THE FIX: uncomment this line to prevent the leak.

 // REQUEST_CONTEXT.remove();